saeedbidi/option_pricing/README.md

 📢 This app is now released and deployed at: https://saeed-option-pricing.streamlit.app/

 🚀 I am excited to share my project focusing on pricing options.
-I implemented the **Black-Scholes model**, **Monte Carlo simulations**, and the **Binomial Tree method** for pricing options.
-I am further developing the project by adding backtesting, a machine learning model, and deploying the app.
+I implemented the following models:
+1. **Machine Learning Regression models (e.g., XGboost and Random Forest)**,
+2. **Monte Carlo simulations**,
+3. **Black-Scholes model**,
+4. **Binomial Tree method**

+and performed backtesting.
+I am developing the project further.

-👨🏻‍💻 About me: I believe in hands-on learning.
+👨🏻‍💻 **About me**: I believe in hands-on learning.
 As a Senior Data Scientist with a PhD in Computational Physics, I have a strong foundation in analytical thinking and complex problem-solving.
 Through hands-on work in finance, I am leveraging my data science skills to gain practical experience and build a robust understanding of financial systems.
 ###### **Contact [my LinkedIn](https://www.linkedin.com/in/saeed-bidi/) 👨🏻‍💻**

-##  💰 **Option Pricing Model with Black-Scholes, Monte Carlo and Binomial Tree Methods**
+##  💰 **Option Pricing Model with Machine Learning, Monte Carlo , Black-Scholes and Binomial Tree Methods**

-In this project,  **Black-Scholes model**, **Monte Carlo simulations**, and the **Binomial Tree method** are vital tools in financial markets for pricing options.
 Each method offers a distinct approach to estimating the price of call and put options, relying on parameters such as stock price, strike price, time to maturity, risk-free rate, and volatility.
 I conducted **backtesting** using Apple Inc. (AAPL) stock data from the year 2013, sourced from https://optiondata.org/.
 Real-world stock data is fetched via the **Yahoo Finance API** to compute option prices, historical volatility, and option sensitivities (the Greeks).
 The project also provides visualisations and comparisons of option prices using all three methods.

 ### **Features**
 - Fetches **real-time stock data** (e.g., Apple stock) using `yfinance`.
 - Computes option prices for **call and put options** using:
+  - **Machine Learning**
+  - **Monte Carlo**
   - **Black-Scholes**
-  - **Monte Carlo**
   - **Binomial Tree**
 - **Backtesting**
 - Calculates **historical volatility** based on daily returns.
 - Computes the **Greeks**: **Delta**, **Gamma**, **Vega**, **Theta**, and **Rho**.
 - Calculates **Implied Volatility** based on market prices.
 - Provides visualisations showing how option prices vary with stock price for **both calls and puts**.
-- **Compares** pricing results from the three methods.
+- **Compares** pricing results from the different methods.

 ###  📝 **Inputs**